Geoalert/mapflow-docs-en/docs_api/qgis_mapflow.rst

 You can use SW to discover and get processed aby avaialble image for you area of interest.

-1. Go to *Maxar SecureWatch* setiings
+1. Go to *Maxar SecureWatch* setiings.

-2. Select the vector layer with the boundary of your area of interest using "AOi layer"
+2. Select the vector layer with the boundary of your area of interest using *AOi layer*.

 .. note::
-    You have to upload from the file with coordinates or to create the new one area using QGIS
+    You have to upload from the file with coordinates or to create the new one area using QGIS.

      .. figure:: _static/qgis/add_SW_WFS.png
          :alt: Get specific image from SW
          :align: center
          :width: 15cm

-3. "Get image metadata", to view meta-data of all avaialble images intesecting your AOI
+3. *Get image metadata*, to view meta-data of all avaialble images intesecting your AOI.

-4. Select the prteferable image from the meta-data list or use the WFS generated vector layer (*WFS_temp*) to search through more attributes
+4. Select the prteferable image from the meta-data list or use the WFS generated vector layer (*WFS_temp*) to search through more attributes.

 .. note::
     Imagery metadata is saved in the form of vector layer.
-You can interact with its Attribute Table searching through all attributes
+You can interact with its Attribute Table searching through all attributes.

-5. Press *Get URL* to generate the URL request to the selected image ("Feature ID")
+5. Press *Get URL* to generate the URL request to the selected image (*Feature ID*).

-6. Press *Preview*, to view the selected image in the form of new raster layer
+6. Press *Preview*, to view the selected image in the form of new raster layer.

 .. attention::
     "max zoom 14" checkbox is avtive to prevent the paid streaming сon the side of SecureWatch.
-If you like to view the full resolution image - uncheck it and press *Preview* button
+If you like to view the full resolution image - uncheck it and press *Preview* button.

 How to use other imagery services